atayia/QA_PORTFOLIO/README.md

 ## How to View Test Cases and Deliverables

-1. Open the HTML page for the desired client (`amazon.html`, `delta.html`, `macys.html`) to see a **summary of deliverables** and access links to internal pages or GitHub files.
+1. Start from the main `index.html` page and select a client (Amazon, Delta, or Macy’s) to open that client’s **summary page**, which provides an overview of deliverables and links to dedicated internal HTML pages.
 2. Each client page contains **tiles** for:
    - Test Plans
    - Requirements
    - Test Cases
    - Bug Reports
    - Automation (coming soon placeholders)
-3. Clicking a tile opens the corresponding internal page or GitHub folder/file.
+3. Clicking a tile opens the corresponding internal HTML deliverable page (Test Plans, Requirements, Test Cases, Bug Reports, or Automation).
-4. Screenshots are included in each client’s `screenshots/` folder and linked inside the internal pages for easy viewing.

-> Example: On Amazon page, a test case tile may open `amazon/manual/amazon-test-cases.md` or a GitHub file link.
+4. Screenshots are embedded directly within Test Cases as execution evidence.
+A dedicated Screenshots HTML page is linked from the Test Plan to provide a centralized visual reference using thumbnail previews.

 ---

-## Notes
+## Portfolio Navigation Notes

-- **All clients are unofficial**; used only for skill demonstration.
+- **All clients are unofficial** and are used solely for skills demonstration and portfolio purposes.
-- Test case, plan, requirements, and bug report files are currently using a **consistent naming convention** across clients:
+- Each client follows a **consistent deliverable structure**, with every major artifact presented through a **dedicated internal HTML page**:
+  - Test Cases
+  - Test Plans
-  - `<client>-test-cases.md`
+  - Requirements
-  - `<client>-test-plan.md`
+  - Bug Reports
-  - `<client>-requirements.md`
+  - Screenshots (where applicable)
-- Automation QA folder is included for each client and will be populated with scripts, pages, utils, and config as work progresses.
+  - Automation (in progress / placeholder)
+- HTML pages serve as the **primary review interface** for this portfolio.
+  Markdown files are retained as **source or reference artifacts** within the repository.
+- Screenshots are handled intentionally:
+  - Execution evidence is embedded directly within relevant **Test Case pages**, and
+  - A dedicated **Screenshots HTML page** is linked from Test Plans or client summaries when a consolidated view is appropriate.
-- All screenshots with sensitive data are **censored**.
+- All screenshots containing sensitive or identifying information are **properly censored**.
+- Each client includes an **Automation QA folder** structured with configs, pages, tests, utilities, and documentation to demonstrate scalability and readiness for automation work.
-- The portfolio is structured for **recruiters and potential clients** to review QA work professionally.
+- The portfolio is structured for **clear, recruiter-friendly navigation**, without requiring reviewers to browse raw repository files.
-- The main `index.html` page links to each client’s summary page for clean navigation.
+- The main `index.html` acts as the **central entry point**, linking to each client’s summary page.
-- Links use **relative paths** to avoid breaking when the repository is renamed.
+- All links use **relative paths** to prevent breakage if the repository is renamed or cloned.

 ---

 ## Future Work

-1. Execute all test cases and update screenshots.
+1. Continue executing manual test cases and expanding execution evidence.
-2. Write corresponding bug reports.
+2. Add and refine corresponding bug reports per client.
-3. Complete internal pages for each deliverable (manual and automation).
+3. Finalize and polish all internal HTML deliverable pages.
-4. Add automation scripts and fully link the automation tiles to their internal pages.
+4. Expand automation scripts and fully link automation pages as development progresses.
-5. Consider improving the portfolio with sleek dark-theme styling or icons where appropriate.
-6. Keep the portfolio updated with last update information (footer).
+5. Apply optional UI enhancements (icons, dark theme, visual polish).
+6. Keep footer “last updated” information current to reflect ongoing improvements.

 ---

 ## Contact

-For questions or opportunities, reach me via email, LinkedIn, or GitHub (links included on `index.html` and client pages):
+For questions or professional opportunities, please connect via email, LinkedIn, or GitHub.
+Links are available on `index.html` and on individual client pages.

 - Email: josianeatayi@gmail.com
 - LinkedIn: [ayikouele-atayi](https://www.linkedin.com/in/ayikouele-atayi)